a2902793/ohmyzsh/plugins/tmux/README.md

 plugins=(... tmux)
 ```

-The plugin also supports the following:
+The plugin also supports the following -
 - determines if tmux is installed or not, if not, prompts user to install tmux
 - determines if the terminal supports the 256 colors or not, sets the appropriate configuration variable
 - sets the correct local config file to use